Pillbug23/Portfolio/Gitlet/README.md

 java gitlet.Main commit [message]
 ```

-Each commit contains specific metadata information (the message entered when making a commit, the date,
+Each commit (an object) contains specific metadata information (the message entered when making a commit, the date,
 and references to parent commits, sha-ID.
 Each commit also contains references to blobs (saved contents of files, each being tracked in a different commit).
 A commit has the same file contents as its parents.
 Files that were staged for addition/removal (using git add or git rm) are those updates to the commit.
 The new commit becomes the "current" commit with a head pointer that points to it.
 The now previous commit is our current commits parent.
 The staging area is cleared.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/8KNhZkb/add-commit.jpg" alt="add-commit" border="0"></a>